aboutcode-org/purldb/README.rst

 PurlDB
 ======

 PurlDB provides tools to create and update a database of package metadata keyed by PURL (Package URL) and an API for the PURL data.
+PurlDB is an `AboutCode project <https://aboutcode.org>`_.

 Why Use PurlDB?
 ===============